Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 What Causes Skin Cancer?

-Risk is influenced by:
+Risk is influenced by several overlapping factors, including:

 • Cumulative sun exposure over time

-• Intermittent intense exposure (sunburns)
+• Intermittent intense exposure, especially sunburns

 • Skin type and genetic susceptibility